 - Symfonisk is a brand created by IKEA to democratize wireless music streaming to the masses of consumers

 - good sound quality for the price

 Chromecast is a streaming technology developed by Google to compete against Sonos or Apple AirPlay.
-Chromecast does not sells directly speakers like Sonos, but partners with known brands to build Chromecast technology within the speakers.
+Google does sell directly Google speakers, but also partners with known brands to build Chromecast technology within well-known speakers.